Phil Lynott: Releases

+Family and trust

+On 4 January 1994 a trust in Lynott's name was formed by his family and friends to provide scholarships for new musicians, and to make donations to charities and organisations in his memory.

-Philomena struggled to come to terms with her son's death and visited his grave on a regular basis.
+Lynott's mother struggled to come to terms with her son's death and visited his grave on a regular basis.
 In September 2012, she, Scott Gorham and Lynott's widow objected to Mitt Romney's use of "The Boys Are Back in Town" during his election campaign.
 In an interview with Irish rock magazine Hot Press, Philomena said, "As far as I am concerned, Mitt Romney's opposition to gay marriage and to civil unions for gays makes him anti-gay – which is not something that Philip would have supported."

+Memorials, stamps and coins

+In 2005 a life-size bronze statue of Lynott by Dublin sculptor Paul Daly was unveiled on Harry Street, off Grafton Street in central Dublin.
+The ceremony was attended by Lynott's mother Philomena, who had worked with the Roisin Dubh Trust on the campaign for the statue, and by former band members Moore, Bell, Robertson, Downey, Gorham and Darren Wharton, who performed live.

+On 3 October 2019 An Post released two commemorative stamps, with artwork by Jim Fitzpatrick, one of the Black Rose album cover, and one a portrait of Lynott.
+They were launched in the UK by Lynott's children and ex-wife.
 On 27 November 2019, the Central Bank of Ireland issued 3,000 €15 silver commemorative coins as part of the 'Modern Irish Musicians' series, commemorating the 70th anniversary of Lynott's birth in 1949.
 On 17 December 2020 a plaque was unveiled at his childhood home on Leighlin Road, Crumlin.

-A bronze portrait bust of Lynott was installed in his birth town of West Bromwich, and unveiled on what would have been his 72nd birthday on 20 August 2021.
+In 2019 a plaque was put up at Sandwell Hospital where Lynott was born.
+A bronze portrait bust of Lynott was installed in his birth town of West Bromwich and unveiled on what would have been his 72nd birthday on 20 August 2021.
 It was designed by local artist Luke Perry and crowdfunded by Thin Lizzy fans.
 However, it has been criticised for its lacking a likeness to Lynott.

-In 2019 a plaque had been put up at Sandwell Hospital where Lynott was born.
+Biographies and documentary

+A biography by Niall Stokes was released in 2015, entitled Philip Lynott: Still In Love With You; a further biography, authorized by the Lynott family, Cowboy Song, was released in 2016.
+Other biographical accounts include Phil Lynott: The Rocker by Mark Putterford, Philip Lynott: Renegade of Thin Lizzy by Alan Byrne, and Tha Ballad of the Thin Mark: The Authorised Biography of Philip Lynott and Thin Lizzy by Stuart Bailie.
+Lynott's mother, Philomena, published My Boy: The Philip Lynott Story, an autobiographical volume with much content on Phil, in 1995.

+A documentary taking its name from Lynott's poetry collection, Phil Lynott: Songs for While I'm Away, featuring interviews with people who knew Lynott and worked with him, and some of his admirers such as U2's Adam Clayton, was released in 2020.